Nuhvi/facebook-replica/README.md

   - Remove existing friends.
   - Feed with posts from yourself and friends only.

-- **Notificaions**
+- **Notifications**
-  - Recieve a notification for :
+  - Receive  a notification for :
     - Comments on your posts.
-    - Likes for your comments / posts.
+    - Likes for your comments/posts.
     - Friendship requests and acceptance.

 ## 📝 Entity Relationship Diagram (ERD)